botpress/traefik-forward-auth/README.md

 - `auth-host`

-  When set, when a user returns from authentication with a 3rd party provider they will always be forwarded to this host.
-By using one central host, this means you only need to add this `auth-host` as a valid redirect uri to your 3rd party provider.
+  When set, when a user returns from authentication with a 3rd party provider they will always be forwarded to the matching auth-host (Match based on `rootDomain`).
+By using one central host, this means you only need to add an `auth-host` as a valid redirect uri to your 3rd party provider.

   The host should be specified without protocol or path, for example: